Phishing Vs Vishing – The Key Differences Explained

 Vishing attackers frequently ask for personal data like credit card numbers, social security numbers, or login passwords.
 Users should avoid divulging intimate knowledge until they can confirm the caller’s identity and the request’s validity.

-Vishing attacks may also be carried out utilizing IVR systems or automated voice messages, prompting the user to enter sensitive data using the keypad.
+Vishing attacks may also utilize IVR systems or automated voice messages, prompting users to enter sensitive data using the keypad.

-They can accomplish this by looking up the email address associated with the sender or domain name or by contacting the company directly.
+They can do this by looking up the email address associated with the sender or domain name or contacting the company directly.

 Verify phone numbers and URLs

-Users should double-check the legitimacy of any links contained in emails by hovering over the URLs.
+Users should double-check the legitimacy of any email links by hovering over the URLs.
 Additionally, they must call the organization’s official number to crosscheck the necessity of the required details.

 Implement 2 Factor Authentication (2FA)